-Here is a handy UPDATE query you could implement in your PAT database.
-The goal of this query is to “clean” your data of any extra spaces that may have crept in during the data capturing phase (users often add extra spaces at the end of words and phrases).
+Here is a handy UPDATE Query you could implement in your PAT database.
+The goal of this query is to “clean” your data of any extra spaces that may have crept in during the data capturing phase (users often add extra spaces at the end of words and phrases when entering data).

-The TRIM function removes leading and trailing spaces from a string.
-Interestingly, the TRIM function in Excel removes extra spaces from within a string as well as leading and trailing spaces.
+The Trim function removes leading and trailing spaces from a string.
+Interestingly, Excel’s TRIM function removes extra spaces from within a string as well as leading and trailing spaces.

-- On the Query Tools » Design ribbon click on the Update button.
+- Activate the Query Tools » Design ribbon,

 - click on the Update button to convert the Select Query to an Update Query,

 - an Update To row now appears in the design grid,

 - click in the Update To row, and